 Maintenance Category:EasyBloom Time:Grown for FoliageHardiness Zones:5a, 5b, 6a, 6b, 7a, 7b, 8a, 8b, 9a, 9bWater Category:AverageUses:ContainerUses:LandscapeUses Notes:Landscapes and containers.

-PLEASE NOTE: Sprinter® Boxwood Buxus is restricted and cannot be shipped to the state(s) of TN.
+PLEASE NOTE: Sprinter® Boxwood Buxus is restricted and cannot be shipped to the state(s) of PA, TN.

 Maintenance Notes:Prefers moist, well-drained soil.
 Fertilize with a controlled release fertilizer in spring.
 Pruning is seldom needed, but may be trimmed in summer.